simoneriggi/mida-imputation/README.md

 ## **Credits**
 If you use this software for your research, please acknowledge it in your papers by citing the following references:

-* `S. Riggi et al., "Combined spectrum-Xmax fit with a likelihood approach", Nuclear Instruments and Methods in Physics Research A 780 (2015) 81–90`
+* `S. Riggi et al., "Handling missing data for the identification of charged particles in a multilayer detector: A comparison between different imputation methods", Nucl.
+Instr. and Meth.
+A 780 (2015) 81–90`

 or consider including me (`S. Riggi, INAF - Osservatorio Astrofisico di Catania, Via S. Sofia 78, I-95123, Catania, Italy`) as a co-author on your publications.